 Go natural

 If you’ve had any form of cosmetic surgery or dyed your hair, it’s a good idea to include photos of yourself before these changes.
-And avoid photos where you’re wearing sunglasses!
+And avoid photos of where you’re wearing sunglasses!

 Be yourself!